 Role and Reporting Relationships: The Internal Compliance Committee (ICC) provides oversight, advice, and general guidance to L.A.
-Care Health Plan's Chief Compliance Officer and senior management on all matters relating to L.A.
-Care and its subcontractors' compliance with mandated and non-mandated performance standards.
+Care Health Plan's Chief Compliance Officer and senior management on all compliance matters.
 The Committee shall ensure that L.A.
-Care adopts and monitors the implementation of policies and procedures that require L.A.
-Care and its employees, the Plan Partners, and the providers to act in full compliance with all applicable laws, regulations, contractual requirements, and business goals.
-The Committee shall also ensure that L.A.
 Care Health Plan has established an appropriate compliance program, Code of Ethics and Conduct, and compliance policies and procedures.
-Additionally, ICC ensures that monitoring, auditing, and corrective action plans are sufficient to address compliance and fraud, waste, and abuse concerns, and approves the Compliance Plan.
+Additionally, ICC ensures that monitoring, auditing, and corrective action plans are sufficient to address compliance and fraud, waste, and abuse concerns and approves the Compliance Plan.